Still Life (Van der Graaf Generator album)

-Still Life is the sixth album by English progressive rock band Van der Graaf Generator, originally released in 1976.
+Still Life is the sixth album by English progressive rock band Van der Graaf Generator, originally released in April 1976.
 It was their second album after reforming in 1975, the first being Godbluff.
 One live bonus track was added for the 2005 re-mastered re-release.
 A new remaster, along with new Stereo and 5.1 surround sound remixes by Stephen W Tayler, was released on 3 September 2021.